Contra principia negantem non est disputandum

 Contra principia negantem non est disputandum (Latin, alternatively Contra principia negantem disputari non potest and Contra principia negantem disputari nequit; literally, "Against one who denies the principles, there can be no debate") is a principle of logic and law: in order to debate reasonably about a disagreement, there must be agreement about the principles or facts by which to judge the arguments.

 History

 The maxim cannot be found in Aristotle, though scholars have pointed to some Aristotelian passages that approach it in spirit.
 It is sometimes said to have been used in Medieval scholastic philosophy to refer to the authority of the Aristotelian system.
 Duns Scotus concludes one passage of his commentary on Peter Lombard's Sentences with the statement, "If this argument is not convincing, many principles supposed by the philosophers are called into doubt; and against one who denies commonly accepted principles, discussion is impossible (contra autem negantem principia communiter recepta, non est disputandum).

 The maxim is sometimes cited from the seventeenth-century English legal treatise, Coke on Littleton (Co.
 Litt.
 343), where it explains the notion of a "maxime in law."

-The maxim was used in Demonology written by King James I of Scotland and IV of England in the first question of the first book:
+The maxim was used in Daemonologie written by King James VI of Scotland and I of England in the first question of the first book: